Immunotherapy of Relapsed Refractory Neuroblastoma With Expanded NK Cells

 - At least one soft tissue lesion that meets criteria for a TARGET lesion as defined by:

-- In addition to measurable size, a lesion needs to meet the following criteria:
+- In addition to size, a lesion needs to meet one of the following criteria except for patients with parenchymal CNS lesions which only need to meet size criteria:

-- MIBG avid.
-For patients with persistent disease only: If a patient has only 1 or 2 MIBG avid lesions ANDa Curie Score of 1 - 2, then biopsy confirmation of neuroblastoma and/or ganglioneuroblastoma in at least one site present at time of enrollment is required to be obtained.
+b1) MIBG avid.
+For patients with recurrent/progressive or refractory disease, no biopsy is required.
+For patients with persistent disease only: If a patient has only 1 or 2 MIBG avid lesions sites, then biopsy confirmation of neuroblastoma and/or ganglioneuroblastoma in at least one MIBG avid site present at time of enrollment is required to be obtained.
+If a patient has 3 or more MIBG avid lesions, then no biopsy is required.

-- At least one non-target soft tissue lesion that is not measurable, but had a biopsy positive for neuroblastoma and/or ganglioneuroblastom or is MIBG avid at any time prior to enrollment.
+- At least one non-target soft tissue lesion that is not measurable, but had a biopsy positive for neuroblastoma and/or ganglioneuroblastoma or is MIBG avid at any time prior to enrollment.

 - Patients must have a life expectancy of at least 12 weeks and a Lansky (≤16 years) or Karnofsky (>16 years) score of at least 50.

-- Patients must have fully recovered from the acute toxic effects of all prior chemotherapy, immunotherapy, or radiotherapy prior to study registration.
+- .
+Prior Therapy 1.
+Patients must have fully recovered from the acute toxic effects of all prior chemotherapy, immunotherapy, or radiotherapy prior to study registration.

 - Patients must not have received the therapies indicated below after disease evaluation or within the specified time period prior to registration on this study as follows: